BciPy/bcipy.github.io/_posts/2021-05-19-BrainComputerInterfaceCodebase.md

 ### What is it?

 It is Brain-computer interface software written in Python.
 It can function as a standalone or you can take the tools you need and start coding your own system.
+See our official BciPy documentation including affiliations and more context information here: https://bcipy.github.io/  (in progress).

-It should, based on our dependencies, work on most recent operating systems, however it has only been verified on Windows (7 & 10) and Mac OSx (High Sierra & Mojave) at this time.
+It should, based on our dependencies, work on most recent operating systems, however it has only been verified on Windows (7 & 10 Pro) and Mac OSx (High Sierra & Mojave) at this time.
 It won't build as is on Linux.
 Some additional work will be needed to install WxPython and pylsl.

 ### Contributions Welcome!